 Thanks to the resolve of ILGO leaders such as Brendan Fay and Ann Maguire and the willingness of politicians such as then-City Councilmember Tom Duane and his top lieutenant, Christine Quinn, to get arrested in demonstrations at the start of the parade year after year, the boycott enjoyed widespread support.
 Over the years, Mayors Dinkins and Bill de Blasio honored it, as did most progressive New York City politicians.
 Regrettably, Mayors Rudy Giuliani and Michael Bloomberg and, in 2000, Senate candidate Hillary Clinton did not toe the line, and so the parade was able to continue claiming an underserved respectability.

-This past March, the parade organizers pulled a move that could have undermined the resolve of boycott supporters.
-Out@NBC, the LGBT employee group at the network that owns WNBC, the parade’s chief sponsor, was allowed to march.
+This past March, the parade organizers pulled a move that could have undermined the resolve of boycott supporters. [email protected], the LGBT employee group at the network that owns WNBC, the parade’s chief sponsor, was allowed to march.
 It was thanks to Irish Queers, a successor activist group to ILGO that includes boycott veterans such as Emmaia Gelman, that opposition to the organizers’ gesture was mobilized.
 At their urging, de Blasio and other progressives remained on the sidelines on March 17, holding out for the inclusion of an Irish LGBT group.

 With new leadership, the parade has now invited the Lavender & Green Alliance — a group led by Fay, who for the past 15 years has produced a successful, inclusive St. Pat’s For All event in Queens — to join the ranks on Fifth Avenue.
 It’s a victory for Lavender & Green, for Irish Queers, for former ILGO stalwarts, and for the leaders and the community that heeded their unwavering call to stand up to injustice.